 This presentation will not only inspire you, but give you specific tools and strategies that can be immediately implemented for any student, no matter how complex their learning or behavioral needs may be.
 The stories shared will leave you confident that all truly means all, and that there are few barriers to the establishment of inclusive communities.

 This workshop examines the science and art of including students with disabilities through the lens of student centered planning and learning.
 Accessing academics to the fullest extent requires intentional collaborative teaming between educators and families; innovative curricular design and support; and specifically-designed instructional strategies, tools and curricular adaptations.
 Special attention and hands on examples for writing what I call a “Working IEP’, a strengths-based IEP designed specifically for use in general education classrooms and environments – are built into the presentation.

 This session also covers how to foster natural peer supports and friendships; the effective use of paraprofessionals; and how integrating assistive technology can ignite student participation and provide an outlet for independence.

 Participants come away with specific tools they can employ immediately, as well as hope, direction and inspiration for educational success.

 Teachers as Leaders of Inclusive Schooling: What, Why and How

-The shift to more inclusive service delivery for students with disabilities in general education classrooms and settings necessitates a fundamental shift in the role of the special educator within schools.
-In this presentation, participants will recognize the essential leadership contributions of teachers in the realization of inclusive schooling and identify conditions and actions which support their work as teacher leaders.
+The shift to more inclusive service delivery for students with disabilities in general education classrooms and settings necessitates a fundamental shift in the sharing of roles within schools.
+In this presentation, participants will recognize the essential leadership contributions of teachers in the realization of inclusive schooling and identify conditions and actions which support their work as collaborative teacher leaders.